 There are hundreds of mediaeval castles in Austria.
-Many of them well preserved and at fantastic locations.
+Many of them are well preserved and in fantastic locations.
 Riegersburg castle in south-eastern Styria is impressive, inside and outside.

-From whatever direction you arrive, the Riegersburg Castle firmly stands out sitting on top of a volcanic peak 480 metres above sea-level.
-Don’t worry the volcano has been extinct a couple of million years.
-If you love castles and the Middle Age this one is a must visit.
+From whatever direction you arrive, the Riegersburg Castle firmly stands out sitting on top of a volcanic peak 480 metres above sea level.
+Don’t worry the volcano has been extinct for a couple of million years.
+If you love castles and the Middle Age this one is a must-visit.

 Location, location, location

-The knights of the 11-century knew how to pick the location for their castles, and Rudiger von Hohenberg built an impressive castle, firmly standing out in the hill-country in south eastern Styria.
+The knights of the 11-century knew how to pick the location for their castles, and Rudiger von Hohenberg built an impressive castle, firmly standing out in the hill country in southeastern Styria.
 Probably not only for the great views of their lands, but more so for defence.
-In this part of the Habsburg Empire, the late Middle Ages were an almost continuous period of armed conflicts with local feuds or war between the Bavarians, which inhabited the area and the neighbouring Hungarians.
+In this part of the Habsburg Empire, the late Middle Ages were an almost continuous period of armed conflicts with local feuds or wars between the Bavarians, which inhabited the area and the neighbouring Hungarians.
 Thus, the castle was extended over the centuries to the impressive stronghold you see today.
 Today Riegersburg Castle is owned by the Princely Family of the microstate Principality Liechtenstein, who bought it in 1822.

 Exploring the castle